Sport in Edmonton: Sporting events

-A number of sporting events were held in Edmonton, including the 1978 Commonwealth Games, the 1983 World University Games (Universiade), the 2001 World Championships in Athletics, and the 2005 World Master Games.
+A number of sporting events were held in Edmonton, including the 1978 Commonwealth Games, the 1983 Summer Universiade, the 2001 World Championships in Athletics, the 2001 World Marathon Cup, the 2005 IAAF World Half Marathon Championships, and the 2005 World Masters Games.

+In 2002 Edmonton hosted the inaugural U20 FIFA Women's World Championship, known then as the U19 tournament.
+It drew over 47,000 spectators to the final between Canada and the United States.
+Edmonton hosted soccer matches during the 2015 FIFA Women's World Cup and was a major candidate to host matches during the 2026 FIFA World Cup.
+Commonwealth Stadium also hosted some of the games in the 2007 FIFA U-20 World Cup.

 From 2005 to 2012 Edmonton also had a circuit on the Indy Car Series known as the Edmonton Indy.
 This event was the best-attended event in the series.

-The city was also home to the late World Wrestling Entertainment (WWE) former World Heavyweight Champion, Chris Benoit.
+The city was also home to Chris Benoit, a World Wrestling Entertainment (WWE) World Heavyweight Champion.

 From August 31 to September 17, 2006, Edmonton hosted the Women's Rugby World Cup with 12 international teams taking part for the title.

-Edmonton hosted soccer matches during the 2015 FIFA Women's World Cup and was a major candidate to host matches during the 2026 FIFA World Cup.
-Commonwealth Stadium also played host to some of the games in the 2007 FIFA U-20 World Cup.